 Single-ended performance is lower than with differential input signals.
 For this reason, single-ended operation is not recommended.
-However, if single ended-operation is required, and the resulting performance degradation is acceptable, one of the analog inputs should be connected to the d.c. common mode voltage of the driven input.
-The peak-to-peak differential input signal should be twice the reference voltage to maximize SNR and SINAD performance (Figure 38b).
-For example, set V{REF} to 1.0V, bias V{IN} - to 1.0V and drive V{IN} + with a signal range of 0V to 2.0V.
+However, if single-ended operation is required, and the resulting performance degradation is acceptable, one of the analog inputs should be connected to the d.c. common mode voltage of the driven input.
+The peak-to-peak differential input signal should be twice the reference voltage to maximize SNR and SINAD performance (Figure 19(b)).
+For example, set $V{REF}$ to 1.0V and bias $V{IN}$ - to 1.0V and drive $V{IN}$ + with a signal range of 0V to 2.0V.

-Because very large input signal swings can degrade distortion performance, better performance with a single-ended input can be obtained by reducing the reference voltage when maintaining a full-range output.
-Table 1 and Table 2 indicate the input to output relationship of the ADC12020.
+Because very large input signal swings can degrade distortion performance, better performance with a singleended input can be obtained by reducing the reference voltage while maintaining a full-range output. and indicate the input to output relationship of the ADC12040.